 America hosts a wide range of drug treatment centers across all 50 states.
 These centers range from expensive luxury facilities to faith-based religious programs that won’t cost the patient a penny.
 It’s important to choose a treatment center that will promote the recovery of the patient to the greatest degree.
 Whether that is possible with religious influence or a resort-style facility is up to the individual to decide.

 One big question to ask, once the need for rehab has been established, is if the patient needs inpatient or outpatient care.

-Outpatient care provides the patient the opportunity of greater freedom and autonomy by not being restricted to a location.
+Outpatient care provides the patient with the opportunity of greater freedom and autonomy by not being restricted to a location.
 This can be especially helpful to busy professionals who require rehabilitation but also need to put food on the table.
-Outpatient care varies in intensity, some require weekly check-ins, with others requiring daily progress meet ups.
+Outpatient care varies in intensity, some require weekly check-ins, with others requiring daily progress meetups.

 Different Types of Rehab Programs

 A good drug treatment center will provide patients with multiple rehabilitation options and use their staff to make recommendations and adjustments based on the patient’s needs.
 Listed below are some common programs across the United States.